StellaContrail/gpe/README.md

-# Gross Pitaevskii Equation
+# Superfluid
-An equation to express superfluid dynamics
+Research on how superfluid dynamics works and how neutron star's glitch mechanism originates from.

+## Dependencies
+* OpenMPI
+* OpenMP
+* FFTW
+* gfortran
+* Silo
+* VisIt